littlefs-project/littlefs/DESIGN.md

    These operations make perfect sense when the filesystem's only concern is erase cycles, but the idea is a bit silly on embedded systems.

-   To cater to embedded systems, the littlefs has the simple limitation of using only a bounded amount of RAM and ROM.
+     To cater for embedded systems, the littlefs has the simple limitation of using only a bounded amount of RAM and ROM.
 That is, no matter what is written to the filesystem, and no matter how large the underlying storage is, the littlefs will always use the same amount of RAM and ROM.
 This